Exams and Assessment

 Exam timetable: Exam timetables are on the Exam Board websites (see below).
 Our Exams Office can only provide information about individual timetables when the final school timetable has been produced.
 Students are issued with a Statement of Entry to check their personal details and that they have been entered for the correct exam.
 They will then be issued with a final timetable including the time, date, room and seat number.
 Students with Access Arrangements will know this before their exams and this will appear on their final timetable.

 Clashes of exams do occur so we offer lunchtime supervision.
 Occasionally there is a need for overnight supervision when parents are asked to complete a form and follow strict guidelines.

 All students are expected to be at the exam venue 15 minutes before the start of the exam.

 Exam regulations: We follow strict rules and guidelines as set down by JCQ (Joint Council for Qualifications).
 We have our own Exam Guidelines booklet which all students must read and follow.
+A link to this is below.
 Parents can visit the JCQ website for more information.

-Post-results: Post-Results Services are available in the form of a re-mark, a photocopy of the exam script or the original exam script.
+Post-results: Post-Results Services are available in the form of a review of marking, a photocopy of the exam script or the original exam script.
 A form needs to be completed detailing which Post-Result service is required (see below).
 Payment for this service should be made through ParentPay.

 Re-takes: Students will be given details of their re-take/s and asked to complete a form.
 Payment for re-takes should be made through ParentPay.

-For more information please contact Mrs Alison Hallam, our Exams Officer, on email@example.com.
+For more information please contact Mrs Alison Robbins, our Exams Officer, on email@example.com.

 Monitoring and tracking are at the heart of the curriculum because we know that honest and encouraging feedback empowers our students.